-It’s the question I get more often than any other when I’m talking with business owners about content marketing strategy.
+It’s the question I get asked more often than any other when I’m talking with business owners about content marketing strategy.

-It’s the question we see most often from new members in our Authority Q&A sessions.
+And it’s the question we see most often from new members in our Authority Q&A sessions.

-How do I get more traffic?
+“How do I get more traffic?”

 Here’s how to use content to get the attention of those all-important prospects — the men and women who are in the market to buy what you have to sell.